madcampos/madcampos.github.io/src/content/projects/30-fallout-walkthrough.md

   - JavaScript
   - GitHub Pages
 ---
-A walkthrough guide for Fallout 2.
-It is based on the original project by Per Jorner, with additions by Killap and new style and markup.
+A re-format of the incredible "Nearly Ultimate guide for Fallout 2" by Per Jorner ([archived version here](https://web.archive.org/web/20171116020222/https://user.tninet.se/~jyg699a/fallout2.html)).
+It also contains all the addition from the ["Fallout 2 Restoration Project"](https://github.com/BGforgeNet/Fallout2_Restoration_Project) mod originally by Killap.

-This is a study on long text heavy pages and how to semantically format them.
+This project is a study on long, text heavy pages and how to semantically format them.
 It also provides nice visuals and small quality of life improvements for playing and completing the game.

+Some of the features are: saving the completed quests, table of contents navigation, and icons for all the items.